jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/mechanized_regiment.rst

 ----------------------------------------------
 Anti-aircraft Halftrack Regiment
 ----------------------------------------------
 Requires Engineer Brigade.
 The best Anti-air unit in the game with 4 mobile AA guns.
 Use them to protect vital buildings that you have not shielded with bunkers.
-Useless to ground treat though.
+Useless to ground threat though.
 Need to be protected with other regiments or bunkers.

 ----------------------------------------------
 Anti-tank Halftrack Regiment